-Control drugs for chronic obstructive pulmonary disease (COPD) are drugs you take to control, or prevent, your symptoms of COPD.
-You must use them every day for the drugs to work well.
+Control medicines for chronic obstructive pulmonary disease (COPD) are drugs you take to control or prevent symptoms of COPD.
+You must use them every day for them to work well.

 You and your doctor can make a plan for the control drugs that you should use.
 This plan will include when you should take them and how much you should take.

-Plan ahead.
-Make sure you do not run out.
+Make sure you get your medicine refilled before you run out.

 Use your anticholinergic inhalers every day, even if you do not have symptoms.